Laf111/CEMU-Batch-Framework/README.md

 - 40:25 : switch back to a host (HOST1)

-- 40:48    - what if the drive letter change when my USB device is mounted ?
+- 40:48 : what if the drive letter change when my USB device is mounted ?

-- 41:40    - no need to rebuild the cache ! your games are ready to launch
+- 41:40 : no need to rebuild the cache ! your games are ready to launch

-- 41:55    - transferable, saves and games stats have been updated when playing on HOST2
+- 41:55 : transferable, saves and games stats have been updated when playing on HOST2

 - 44:40 : restore all data to "classic" CEMU install (including games stats)

 - 46:00 : synchronize your transferable cache, saves and games stats with other BatchFw's install

-- 47:10 : pre/post treatments time when installed on a basic HDD (5400rpm)
+- 47:10 : pre/post treatments times when installed on a basic HDD (5400rpm)

 - 47:40 : disable progress bar on a local installation